and Jon Millman

 The next most critical aspect of each league is how many players at each position you start.
 A typical league generally starts: 1 QB, 2 RBs, 3 WRs, 1 TE, 1 K, 1D.

 Often you will see a flex option that can be a RB, WR or a TE instead of, or in addition to one of those spots above.
 Sometimes you may be able to flex in a QB in that flex spot.
 Sometimes TEs are counted as WRs, sometimes they are not.
+Some leagues require two starting quarterbacks, thus enhancing the value of the QB position.
 There are MANY variances to starter requirements and every one of them will impact how you should build your team.

 This is the next most critical aspect of knowing your league, as it will determine how many backups you can carry at each position.
 Some leagues may also have a maximum or minimum you have to carry at each position, so you want to know this in advance.

--If a league has a small roster, maybe 16 or 18 slots, you generally want to carry only 1 Kicker and Defense, so you have spots left to Back up your Studs (see the 7th
+-If a league has a small roster, maybe 16 or 18 slots, you generally want to carry only 1 Kicker and Defense, so you have spots left to back up your Studs (see the 7th Commandment).

 The point is, know how many you can or can't draft beforehand and devise a strategy to best use those spots.